Piano Circus

 Since then they have created a repertoire of over one hundred works, the majority of which have been written specially for the ensemble.
-These include pieces by Kevin Volans, Graham Fitkin, Brian Eno, Louis Andriessen, Erkki-Sven Tüür, Terry Riley, Nikki Yeoh, Michael Nyman, Robert Moran, Peter Bengtson, and Heiner Goebbels.
+These include pieces by Kevin Volans, Graham Fitkin, Brian Eno, Louis Andriessen, Erkki-Sven Tüür, Terry Riley, Nikki Yeoh, Michael Nyman, Robert Moran, Peter Bengtson, Stephen Scott, and Heiner Goebbels.
 Piano Circus has released seven CDs with Decca and now has three CDs available on its own label.